Delivering meaningful learning experiences with Jen Jones

 Jen creates professional development content for individuals and schools/districts.
 Her offering includes growth for the following areas of training:

-Jen adds that with every product she delivers, she has two criteria the product must meet.
+Jen finishes by adding that with every product she delivers, from worksheets to lesson plans, curriculum, and strategies, she has two criteria.
 The first is asking if the content makes learners think—engaging them actively.
 The second is to not recycle content.
 Jen believes there is always a better way to improve upon an idea, but that doesn’t mean just spiffing up older content.
 Instead, Jen thinks about current standards and processes and tries to rethink how her product could solve that problem for educators.

 Does Jen’s professional development work for a traditional business?